grumpyjames/birding-almanac/blog/mid-wales-part-three-rhayader/mid-wales-part-three-rhayader.md

 #### To Rhayader

-We drive to Rhayader from Celyn Farm, stopping in Llandrindod Wells for lunch , a visit to the National Cycle Museum and a bit of laundry.
+We drive to Rhayader from Celyn Farm, stopping in Llandrindod Wells for lunch, a visit to the National Cycle Museum and a bit of laundry.
 Our keenness for cleanness is unneeded though - there's a laundrette not two minutes walk away from our Rhayader residence.
 Oh well.